Nukesor/collatz_conjecture/README.md

 Interestingly, storing these intermediate results turns out to be quite a problem.

 A few variables:

 - `HIGHEST_SEQUENTIAL_NUMBER` The last number in the sequence of natural numbers, that was proven to not be cyclic.
 - `HIGHEST_NUMBER` The highest number that was was returned from any thread at the current time.
 - `result backlog` The collection that contains all numbers that haven't been processed yet.
 - `channel backlog` The amount of messages that accumulate in the mpsc channel, as the main thread cannot keep up.

+All results below have been made with a threadcount of `logical cpus - 1`.
+That way the main thread still got one processor exclusively.

 #### MinHeap